-- 1. A mentoring program will be implemented for all tenure track junior faculty, clinical research faculty and tenured Assistant and Associate Professors. - 2.
-A mentoring advisory council will oversee the implementation of the mentoring program, review the progress of the faculty and monitor the effectiveness of the mentoring program. - 3.
-Faculty should be mentored by a mentoring committee that should consist of at least two tenured senior faculty.
-At least one faculty member should be in the same field or a field closely related to the mentee's and should be available for mentoring of scholarly activity.
+- 1. A mentoring program has been implemented for all tenure track junior faculty, clinical research faculty and tenured Assistant and Associate Professors. - 2.
+A mentoring advisory council oversees the implementation of the mentoring program, review the progress of the faculty and monitor the effectiveness of the mentoring program. - 3.
+Faculty should be mentored by a mentoring committee consisting of at least two tenured senior faculty.
+At least one faculty member should be in the same field or a field closely related to the mentee's and available for mentoring of scholarly activity.
 A mentor does not have to be in the same department/school as the mentee.
-Furthermore a mentor/s may be from another institution, if a mentor in the same field is not present within the same institution as the mentee.
+Furthermore mentors may be from another institution, if a mentor in the same field is not present within the same institution as the mentee.
 A mentor should also be available for mentoring of personal development/work/life balance. - 4.
 The mentoring committee shall draw up a plan of action for the mentee, each year, which should be documented in the "Mentee Tracking Tool" template.
 This will include the goals, desired outcome, and assessment of mentoring in the areas appraised for tenure and promotion (research, teaching, and service).
 This document will not constitute a formal evaluation for tenure and promotion.
-The document should be submitted to the Office of Scientific Affairs and Graduate Studies each year.

-- 5. Mentees will be required to meet formally with their mentoring committee at least twice a year, however more frequent informal meetings with the committee or with individual mentors should be encouraged.
+The document will be submitted annually to the CSOM Office of Research. - 5.
+Mentees will be required to meet formally with their mentoring committee at least twice a year, however more frequent informal meetings with the committee or with individual mentors should be encouraged.
 Chairs will be required to be present at one of the formal meetings. - 6.
-Chairs together with the mentee will choose mentors that best fulfill the needs of the mentee but mentor assignment will ultimately be the chairs' responsibility. - 7.
+Chairs together with the mentee will choose mentors that best fulfill the needs of the mentee, but mentor assignment will ultimately be the chairs' responsibility. - 7.
 Chairs will be accountable for the effectiveness of the mentors and for the outcome of the mentoring plan, which will be assessed by the mentoring advisory council on an annual basis. - 8.
-Mentoring workshops and training will be available for mentors and mentees through the Department of Medical Education and the Office for Scientific Affairs and Graduate Studies.
+Mentoring workshops and training will be available for mentors and mentees through the Department of Medical Education and the CSOM Office of Research.